WHITE-TAILED EAGLE REINTRODUCTION TO SOUTHERN ENGLAND

 Concerted efforts to restore the White-tailed Eagle to Scotland began in the middle part of the twentieth century.
 Early releases were undertaken in 1959 and 1968, and although they failed, the 1968 release in particular – which was undertaken by Roy Dennis on Fair Isle – was a valuable test of translocation, husbandry and release methods.
 A total of 75 Norwegian young were subsequently released on Rum National Nature Reserve between 1975 and 1985, and this led to the first successful breeding in 1985.
 The population was relatively slow to expand and so an additional 56 birds were released between 1993 and 1998 using improved techniques.
 By 2000 there were 22 breeding pairs and the 100th chick fledged successfully.

-Since then the population in Scotland, predominantly in western parts, has expanded to more than 130 breeding pairs.
+Since then the population in Scotland, predominantly in western parts, has expanded to more than 180 breeding pairs.
 Following the successes in the west, 85 juvenile White-tailed Eagles were released on the east coast between 2007 and 2012, with birds again imported from Norway.
 The first pair in eastern Scotland subsequently bred successfully in 2013.
-Meanwhile in Ireland a total of 100 chicks were translocated to Killarney National Park between 2007 and 2012.
+Meanwhile a total of 226 chicks were translocated to Ireland in two phases between 2007 and 2024.
 There are now at least ten breeding pairs.

 Image: Jacqui Leeming